Connect with others who understand.

 Adenocarcinoma

 Adenocarcinomas are the most common type of lung cancer, accounting for 40 percent of all cases.
-Adenocarcinomas are more likely to develop in women and in younger people between the ages of 20 and 46.
+Adenocarcinomas are more likely to develop in women and people between the ages of 20 and 46, according to Lungevity.

-Adenocarcinoma in situ is a type of adenocarcinoma that tends to have a better outlook compared to other types of lung cancer.
+Adenocarcinoma in situ, a very early and noninvasive form of lung adenocarcinoma, is a type of adenocarcinoma that tends to have a better outlook compared to other types of lung cancer.

 Squamous Cell Carcinoma

-Squamous cell carcinoma (also known as epidermoid carcinoma) is cancer of the cells that line the inside of the airways in the lungs.
+Squamous cell carcinoma (also called epidermoid carcinoma) is cancer of the cells that line the inside of the lungs’ airways.
 These cells look similar to fish scales under a microscope.
-Squamous cell carcinomas tend to develop in the central part of the lung or in one of the main airways (bronchi).
+Squamous cell carcinomas tend to develop in the central part of the lung or one of the main airways (bronchi).

-Squamous cell carcinomas account for 30 percent of all lung cancers.
+Squamous cell carcinomas account for around 30 percent of all lung cancers.
 They are more strongly associated with cigarette smoking than any other type of NSCLC.
-Other risk factors for developing squamous cell carcinoma include a family history of lung cancer, older age, and exposure to secondhand smoke or carcinogens like metal and mineral dust, radon, or asbestos.
+Other risk factors for developing squamous cell carcinoma include:

 Large Cell Carcinoma

-Large cell carcinoma is a general diagnosis for when cancer cells, examined under a microscope, appear too large to be small cell lung cancer and also do not look like adenocarcinoma or squamous cell carcinoma.
+Large cell carcinoma is a general diagnosis for when cancer cells viewed under a microscope appear too large to be small cell lung cancer and also do not look like adenocarcinoma or squamous cell carcinoma.
 Large cell carcinomas can be found anywhere in the lung, but are usually closer to the outer surface.

-As more accurate methods for diagnosis are discovered, large cell carcinomas now account for only 2 percent of lung cancer cases.
-Most cases of large cell carcinoma are diagnosed in men.
+As more accurate methods for diagnosis are discovered, large cell carcinomas now account for only around 2 percent of lung cancer cases.
+Most cases of large cell carcinoma are diagnosed in men, according to Lungevity.

 Large cell neuroendocrine carcinoma is a subtype of large cell carcinoma that grows rapidly and is very similar to SCLC.